 With water usage, a significant cost is associated with water thawing.
 Waste water treatment is expensive as water and drip loss clear-up can use a considerable amount of water.
 In many parts of the world — and likely even more so in the future — water usage is or will be a considerable cost to the processor.

-There is no standard definition for tempering but is usually achieved along the flat portion of the enthalpy curve or so called “heat of fusion.”
+There is no standard definition for tempering.
+However, it is usually achieved along the flat portion of the enthalpy curve or so called “heat of fusion.”

-Microwave heating can typically raise product temperatures to around -3°C +/-1°C but should not be used to pass it through the phase change of water as it is difficult to control past that point.
-Microwave tempering is successfully employed as an alternative to thawing, and the attendant problems of drip loss, bacterial growth and other deterioration changes in many processes.
-Microwave tempering also can improve down stream processing, particularly those utilizing slicing, grinding, and dicing, by providing uniformly conditioned meat blocks.
+Microwave heating can typically raise product temperatures to around -3°C +/-1°C. However, it should not be used to pass it through the phase change of water.
+It is difficult to control past that point.
+Tempering is successfully employed as an alternative to thawing.
+The attendant problems of drip loss, bacterial growth and other deterioration changes in many processes.
+Microwave tempering also can improve down stream processing.
+In particular, those utilizing slicing, grinding, and dicing, by providing uniformly conditioned meat blocks.

 - Elimination of plastic liner entrapment